mousebird-consulting-inc/WhirlyGlobe/README.md

 Builds
 ---

 This is the master branch of the WhirlyGlobe-Maply Component and API version 2.5.
 It should be easy to compile, as all the crazy dependencies are in submodules.
-You can also get a [precompiled version] (http://mousebird.github.io/WhirlyGlobe/builds/builds.html).
+You can also get a [precompiled version](http://mousebird.github.io/WhirlyGlobe/builds/builds.html).

 WhirlyGlobe-Maply uses a bunch of submodules, which you'll need to get.
 Like so.